Adam Patel, Baron Patel of Blackburn: Biography

-On 14 February 2000, he was created a Life Peer as Baron Patel of Blackburn, of Langho in the County of Lancashire.
+On 14 February 2000, he was created a life peer as Baron Patel of Blackburn, of Langho in the County of Lancashire.

 Patel was an Honorary Fellow of the Bolton Institute as well as of the University of Central Lancashire.

-Lord Patel became an Honorary Patron of the leading Blackburn Rovers supporters group, The BRFC Action Group, in May 2012.
+He became an Honorary Patron of the leading Blackburn Rovers supporters group, The BRFC Action Group, in May 2012.

+He was a friend and political ally of Jack Straw.

 Patel was married since 1964.
 He had four sons and four daughters.

 Patel died on 29 May 2019 at the age of 78.